AgPipeline/deprecated-base-docker-support/base-image/README.md

 These results can be stored in a file, printed to standard output, and/or returned to the caller of `do_work`.
 In the default case that we're exploring here, the return value from do_work is ignored.

+## Defined Command Line Parameters
+The following command line parameters are defined for all transformers.

+* --debug, -d: (optional parameter) enable debug level logging messages
+* -h: (optional parameter) display help message (automatically defined by argparse)
+* --info, -i: (optional parameter) enable info level logging messages
+* --result: (optional parameter) how to handle the result of processing; one or more comma-separated strings of: all, file, print
+* --metadata: mandatory path to file containing JSON metadata
+* --working_space: path to folder to use as a working space and file store

+*Pro Tip* - Use the `-h` parameter against the script or docker container to see all the command line options for a transformer.